My Main Page with Links to My Other

 to act on their beliefs, even when no one looks.
 They feel guilt when

-breaking rules.
-The outer-directed individual is a manipulable chameleon, wanting and seeking popularity, yet carrying hostility toward others.
+breaking legitimate rules.
+The outer-directed character is manipulated, wanting and seeking popularity, yet carrying hostility toward others.

 Euphemisms abound.
 “Life-style”